yassirelkhaili/resume/README.md

 - HTML: Used for structuring the content of the online resume.
 - Tailwind CSS: Utilized for styling and design, providing a modern and responsive layout.
+- Javascript : Used to add functionality to this website.
+- Typescript : For type safety and is compiled to javascript.
 ## License

 This project is licensed under the [MIT License](LICENSE).